 Need help with a license key?
 Check out our guide to finding and inputting your license key.
 If you’re using a multisite license, you’ll want to read over our multisite license guide.

 We spent a lot of time devising the Help tab so it’d be as valuable as possible to the community.
 Got an integration question or bug?
 Go here first.
-Aside from giving you an overview of our philosophy and how we treat support issues, it’ll direct you to valuable places like our tutorials, documentation, and forums.
+Aside from giving you an overview of our philosophy and how we treat support issues, it’ll direct you to valuable places like our tutorials, documentation, and help desk.
 We built this plugin to serve you and tried to cram as much information that can help you succeed in here as possible (without making it feel like an inundation…we hope).